Software

 To run WFSCollider on any platform:

-Apple does not provide git by default, and their xcode tools are an enourmous download, so by far the easiest way is to user a program called Homebrew:
+Apple does not provide git by default, and their xcode tools are an enormous download, so by far the easiest way to install git on macOS to use a program called Homebrew:

-4. Once the Quark is installed, click the “Recompile Class Library”
+5. Once the Quark is installed, click the “Recompile Class Library” button or choose Language > Recompile Class Library from the menu bar.

 and hit SHIFT + ENTER keys to start.